DaniNiamut/ict-f0ntys-internship/README.md

 We reiterate the task of maximizing the yield of some substance while minimizing the amount of ingredients and the time it would take to synthethize that much of that given substance.<p>
 In the upcoming sections we will cover the following topics:
 - what we consider as features and targets.
-- How we pre-process the Rolfes data.
+- How we pre-process the Roelfes data.
 - How we implement Single and Multiple output Gaussian processes in Python.
 - Which acquisition functions we use and the optimizer for it in Python.
 - The manner in which we implement the minimization of the number of ingredients.
 - How we implement Single and Multiple Objective Bayesian Optimization in Python.

 ### Pre-processing
 We mentioned that Bayesian optimization would be used to optimize these values, but we must first properly define our samples, features and targets.
-In this section we will cover this while explaining how we pre-process data for the Rolfes Group.<p>We define our dataset as an excel file consisting of two different sheets.
+In this section we will cover this while explaining how we pre-process data for the Roelfes Group.<p>We define our dataset as an excel file consisting of two different sheets.
 The first sheet should contain the measurement of some substance for $n$ wells in a given well-plate at $m$ different times, as well as the recorded temperature at those times.
 An example is shown below.
 |Time|T° Read|$A_1$|...|$A_n$|
 |-------|-------|---|---|---|
 |$t_1$|$T_1$|$A_{1,1}^{\text{time}}$|$\cdots$|$A_{1,n}^{\text{time}}$|